Barbados Traveler Reviews for 2010

 What is the highlight of your holiday so far?

-We have found the Bajan people to be really polite and friendly.
-We have also enjoyed the food, especially the home cooked fish and traditional Bajan food at Angry Annie’s on First Street in Holetown.
+We have found the Bajan people to be polite and friendly.
+We have also enjoyed the food, especially the home-cooked fish and traditional Bajan food at Angry Annie’s on First Street in Holetown.
 Another place we would recommend is Groots in St. James, where you can dine on traditional English dishes such as fish and chips in a relaxed setting.

 What have you been up to on your holiday?

-We have been in Barbados for one week and the weather has been great so we have spent most days at the beach.
-We particularly like the beaches of Bathsheba on the East Coast which are long, rugged and relatively empty.
-We also really enjoyed Bottom Bay which is a quieter, beautiful beach on the South Coast.
+We have been to Barbados for one week, and the weather has been great, so we have spent most days at the beach.
+We particularly like the beaches of Bathsheba on the East Coast, which are long, rugged, and relatively empty.
+We also really enjoyed Bottom Bay, which is a quieter, beautiful beach on the South Coast.
 Even though the waves are too choppy for swimming at Bottom Bay, it’s a great spot to have a picnic and sunbathe.
 It is a less commercial beach than some others, but there is one person from which you can hire chairs.
 The beach has high cliffs on either side of it, creating a chilled out atmosphere.

 How would you sum up Barbados is a few words?

-We have found Barbados to be a hot spot for English tourists with many fellow English holiday makers enjoying the sun.
-Also, we’d definitely say the locals of the island are extremely courteous.
+We have found Barbados to be a hot spot for English tourists, with many fellow English holidaymakers enjoying the sun.
+Also, we’d say the locals of the island are incredibly courteous.